erikjloo/gta_sa_modded/ReadMe.md

 12. SkyGfx Extended: https://www.mixmods.com.br/2022/07/sa-skygfx/ \
 	Use skygfx1.ini (the other file in the repo)

-⚠ Start the game at least once, then go to modloader/modloader.ini and under ;MyMod=50 paste the following:
+⚠ Start the game at least once\
+  Go to modloader/modloader.ini\
+  Under ;MyMod=50 paste the following:

 	72 cutscene characters = 72
 	71 mobile hands = 71